 The Working Group has evaluated DCP 203 against the DCUSA Objectives and has concluded that General Objectives 1 and 2 are better met.

 General Objective 1 is better met as the administration on LDNO parties is reduced and therefore leads to a more efficient and co-ordinated distribution network.
-The reduction to the LDNOs administration arise from the removal of the requirement to raise different MPANs for the same UMS customer that has connections on it inventory to LDNO networks with different LDNO/DNO boundary network levels.
-This will mean that the management of the customer’s inventory by the LDNO’s UMSO will also be simplified.
+The reduction to the LDNOs administration arises from the removal of the requirement to raise different MPANs for the same UMS Customer that has inventories on LDNO networks with different boundary network levels.
+This will mean that the management of the Customer’s inventory by the LDNO’s UMSO will also be simplified.

-General Objective 2 is better met as the current arrangements are leading to significant difficulties being encountered by LDNO’s customers that wish to complete Section 38 highways adoption agreement with their respective local authority.
+General Objective 2 is better met as the current arrangements are leading to significant difficulties being encountered by LDNO’s Customers that wish to complete Section 38 highways adoption agreement with their respective local authority.
 This issue exists due to the incremental costs that the local authority is exposed to in administering the UMS connections associated with the adoption of the highway.
-This problem is exclusive to LDNO customers, who would not encounter the issue if they were to appoint the DNO to adopt the extension assets.
+This problem is exclusive to LDNO Customers, who would not encounter the issue if they were to appoint the DNO to adopt the extension assets.
 It is therefore reasonable to state that the current arrangements could be considered a potential barrier to competition.

-It could be argued that DCUSA Charging Objective 3 is not better met by the this CP on the basis that there could be a small impact on overall cost reflectivity in the loss of granularity of the application of LDNO Discount tariffs to UMS connections, however the working group notes that the changes are not material and do not appear to favour either LDNO or DNO parties.
+It could be argued that DCUSA Charging Objective 3 is not better met by this CP on the basis that there could be a small impact on overall cost reflectivity in the loss of granularity of the application of LDNO Discount tariffs to UMS connections.
+However the working group notes that the changes are not material and do not appear to favour either LDNO or DNO parties.
 The key consideration here is that the objective states that the charge should “so far as reasonably practicable after taking into account implementation costs reflect the costs incurred, or reasonably expected to be incurred, by the DNO Party…”.
-The impact assessment undertaken by the working group shows that the cost disturbance created by the Change Proposal is not significant and when weighted against the reduction in DUoS costs for the UMS customer and administration costs for both the LDNO and the LDNO’s UMS customers these costs are far greater than the reduction in inter-distributor cost reflectivity.
+The impact assessment undertaken by the working group shows that the cost disturbance created by the Change Proposal is not significant and when weighted against the reduction in DUoS costs for the UMS Customer and administration costs for both the LDNO and the LDNO’s UMS Customers these costs are far greater than the reduction in inter-distributor cost reflectivity.

 IMPLEMENTATION